erfanzar/EasyDeL/docs/index.md

 machine learning models.
 This library is primarily focused on Jax/Flax and plans to offer easy and fine solutions to train Flax/Jax Models on the `TPU/GPU` both for Serving and Training For both Python And Mojo🔥

-# EasyDel Mojo 🔥

-EasyDel Mojo differs from EasyDel in Python in significant ways.
-In Python, you can leverage a vast array of packages to create a mid or high-level API in no time.
-However, when working with Mojo, it's a different story.
-Here, you have to build some of the features that other Python libraries provide, such as Jax for arrays and computations.
-But why not import numpy, Jax, and other similar packages to Mojo and use them?

 #### Note this Library needs golang to run (for some tracking stuff on TPU/GPU/CPU)

 #### Ubuntu GO installation